gtap-dev/php/README.md

 The general style rules for control structures are as follows:

-- There MUST be one space after the control structure keyword
+- There must be one space after the control structure keyword
-- There MUST NOT be a space after the opening parenthesis
+- There must not be a space after the opening parenthesis
-- There MUST NOT be a space before the closing parenthesis
+- There must not be a space before the closing parenthesis
-- There MUST be one space between the closing parenthesis and the opening brace
+- There must be one space between the closing parenthesis and the opening brace
-- The structure body MUST be indented once
+- The structure body must be indented once
-- The body MUST be on the next line after the opening brace
+- The body must be on the next line after the opening brace
-- The closing brace MUST be on the next line after the body
+- The closing brace must be on the next line after the body

-The body of each structure MUST be enclosed by braces.
+The body of each structure must be enclosed by braces.
 This standardizes how the structures look and reduces the likelihood of introducing errors as new lines get added to the body.